 Preparing a Syllabus

 - Do an electronic search on the most recent edition of the college catalog that is available on the Records Office website to identify all catalog pages affected by your proposed change, including general education, other department program listings (as well as your own) and course descriptions.
-If you are revising the course number, title, credit hours, prerequisite, or description, you must find any page that lists the course as a requirement, elective, cognate, or general education course, etc. Remember that other departments or programs may also list the course and it is your responsibility to find these.
-You should use the most recent edition of the college catalog that will be on the Records Office website.
+If you are revising the course prefix, number, title, credit hours, prerequisite, or description, you must find any page that lists the course as a requirement, elective, cognate etc.

 - From the list below, select and download the file(s) that contain the materials you need to update.
 They have been divided into sections to try and make these easier to find, but you must collate the pages you need to change into a single document.

 - Cut the pages that you will need to change and paste into a separate Microsoft Word document.
-All of your catalog changes for a proposal need to be contained within a single file.
+All catalog changes for a proposal must be contained within a single file.
 Use page breaks to separate the different sections, to make it easier for the Catalog editor to follow, and also ensure you have given sufficient context in your extracts so it is clear from what part of the catalog they have come.
 Order them to match the order in which they would appear in the catalog.

-- If you are submitting several connected proposals, you may prepare a single catalog file that covers all of these, but please indicate this in the message when you send.
+- If you are submitting several connected proposals, you may prepare a single catalog file that covers all of these.

 - Send this file, along with the proposal, in an attachment to email@example.com.